As suicides rise, Army brass reassessing outreach

 Lowe’s was the tenth suicide the 82nd Airborne Division has endured so far this year, a number that stood at four last year.
 In 2018, six division paratroopers took their own lives; four did so in 2017.

 While the driving factors of the suicides remain unknown, Maj.
-Gen. Christopher Donahue, who assumed command of the division in July, believes that the forced periods of isolation and other stressors the coronavirus pandemic has imposed on his troops and their families have been a major factor.
+Gen. Christopher Donahue, who assumed command of the division in July, believes that the forced periods of isolation and other stressors the coronavirus pandemic have imposed on his troops and their families have been a major factor.
 The increase has pushed Donahue to make suicide prevention a priority and frequent topic of conversation within his ranks.

 “There is absolutely a stigma that’s out there,” Donahue said.
 “And if we don’t acknowledge that, we’re lying.”